MRiabov/documentation-qa-backend/README.md

   - No overlapping edits.
   - Otherwise, `422 malformed_tool_call` is returned with an explanation.
 - Adjust generation params in `app/config.py` or via env vars.
-- Default model in `docker-compose.yml` is `meta-llama/Llama-3.1-8B-Instruct`.
+- Default model is controlled via the `MODEL_ID` environment variable (defaults to `meta-llama/Llama-3.1-8B-Instruct`).

 ### Settings of interest